keithatxxdotnetwork/all-docs/docs/node/gateway-configuration/5-clock-syncronization.md

 ```
 This will display a long list of 600+ time zones.
 For example, `Africa/Dakar`, `Asia/Seoul`, `Europe/Rome`, etc.

-In the example below I set `Time zose` to `Asia/Seoul`.
+In the example below I set `Time zone` to `Asia/Seoul`.
 The results will be shown in a later step.
 ```jsx title="Copy and run ..."
 sudo timedatectl set-timezone [Ex.
 Asia/Seoul]
 ```